kewal10/assessment-anf-2/README.md

 ## ANF

-This is very simle website that i build for assessment
+This is very simple website that i build for assessment